Energy advice for landlords and tenants

 Landlords are required by law to provide an energy performance certificate when they rent out a home.
 An energy performance certificate gives information on the energy efficiency of a property you want to rent.

-From 1 April 2016, a landlord cannot unreasonably refuse consent to a tenant’s written request for energy efficiency improvements to their home.
+In addition to minimum energy efficiency standards, a landlord cannot unreasonably refuse consent to a tenant’s written request for energy efficiency improvements to their home where these can installed at no cost to the landlord.